tensorflow/tensorflow/g3doc/LangRef.md

-The internal representation of an operation is simple: an operation is identified by a unique string (e.g. `dim`, `tf.Conv2d`, `x86.repmovsb`, `ppc.eieio`, etc), can return zero or more results, take zero or more SSA operands, and may have zero or more attributes.
+The internal representation of an operation is simple: an operation is identified by a unique string (e.g. `dim`, `tf.Conv2d`, `x86.repmovsb`, `ppc.eieio`, etc), can return zero or more results, take zero or more SSA operands, may have zero or more attributes, may have zero or more successors, and zero or more enclosed [regions](#regions).
 When parsed or printed in the _generic assembly form_, these are all printed literally, and a function type is used to indicate the types of the results and operands.